bbboxA/SCFuzzers/README.md

 ### Segmented compression

 For particularly large files, we have used segmented compression, so please merge the segments before using them.
-For example, to merget the `testContractfuzzer`
+For example, to merge the files under `testContractfuzzer` folder

 ```
 zip contractfuzzer.zip .z01 -s=0 --out testContractfuzzer.zip